NREL/EnergyPlus/src/Transition/OutputRulesFiles/OutputChanges8-5-0-to-8-6-0.md

 The Zone Summary table in the Input Verification and Results Summary Report always had a column labeled "Gross Wall Area" which was the above ground wall area for each zone.
 This change relabeled that column to be called "Above Ground Gross Wall Area" and added an entirely new column called "Underground Gross Wall Area" that shows the amount of underground wall area for each zone.

+### JtoKWH Unit Conversion Impacts LEED Summary Report

+When the JtoKHW unit conversion option is used in the OutputControl:Table:Style object it now changes the units used in the LEED Summary report.
+Columns that were previously left as GJ are now expressed as kWh and columns that were previously MJW/m2 are now expressed as kWh/m2.